ayyyecraig/PokemonApi/README.md

 # Part One _nology USA Tech Test
-To help show off your abilities, we would like you to build a "Pokemon
-" API.
- which allows developers to access information about the pokemon universe.
-This should be a RESTful API using a language of your choice with the following endpoints.
+To help show off my coding abilities, I built a simple pokedex using a pokeAPI which allows users to access information about the pokemon universe.
+This is a RESTful API using React Js

 ---
-## During which we'd like you to highlight 5 examples of coding best-practices you would advocate to students.
+## Which highlights 5 examples of coding best-practices
 -----
 - GET /pokemon
 - This should serve all the pokemon in a JSON arrray.